Carmenliang/Interactive-Image-Segmentation/README.md

-# CS 168 Spring 2018 Class Project

-# Ali Hatamizadeh , Sean Kim

-In this class project, we compared the level-set method and deep learning for the task of human lung segmentation and identify the strengths and weaknesses of each technique.

-We have created an interactive tool, which is based on the morphological level-set method, than can be used for any medical image segmentation application.
+# Interactive Lung Segmentation Tool

+This is an interative tool for image segmentation, including medical applications.
+It is based on a variant of morphological level-set method.
 Here's the demo for lung segmentaion:

 ![alt text](https://github.com/ahatamiz/CS168_Project/blob/master/ezgif.com-crop.gif)